ericvprice/rubric/src/Rubric.Extensions/README.md

 ## Scripted Rules

 Rules can be loaded from CSX files.
-Assembly loading is ignored when processing the script, and references to Rubic and the assemblies of the type arguments are automatically added to the script compilation context.
-The options for compilation can be customized when uou add it to the ServiceCollection.
+Assembly loading is ignored when processing the script, and references to Rubric and the assemblies of the type arguments are automatically added to the script compilation context.
+The options for compilation can be customized when you add it to the ServiceCollection.
-Paths in the configuration files are relative to the app's ContentPath (i.e. theire root directory is the same as the root directory for your config file paths).
+Paths in the configuration files are relative to the app's ContentPath (i.e. their root directory is the same as the root directory for your config file paths).

 Example JSON configuration:
 ```json